The Bayesian Approach To Inverse Problems: Introduction

 \item The second difficulty is manifest in the case where $n>J$ so that the system is {\em underdetermined}: the number of equations is smaller than the number of unknowns.
 How do we attach a sensible meaning to the concept of solution in this case where, generically, there will be many solutions?

 \end{enumerate}

 Thinking probabilistically enables us to overcome both of these difficulties.
-We will treat $u,y$ and $\eta$ as random variables and define the ``solution'' of the inverse problem to be the probability distribution of $u$ given $y$, denoted $u|y.$ This allows us to model the noise via its statistical properties, even if we do not know the exact instance of the noise entering the given data.
-And it also allows us to specify {\em a priori} the form of solutions that we believe to be more likely, thereby enabling us to attach weights to multiple solutions which exaplain the data.
+We will treat $u,y$ and $\eta$ as random variables and determine the joint probability distribution of $(u,y)$.
+We then define the ``solution'' of the inverse problem to be the probability distribution of $u$ given $y$, denoted $u|y$.
+This allows us to model the noise via its statistical properties, even if we do not know the exact instance of the noise entering the given data.
+And it also allows us to specify {\em a priori} the form of solutions that we believe to be more likely, thereby enabling us to attach weights to multiple solutions which explain the data.
 This is the {\em Bayesian approach} to inverse problems.